maestro-server/webdocs/docs/developer/architecture/ws_app.rst

 WebSocket APP
 ---------------

-Centrifugo server with rest hooks.
+Centrifugo server.
 It is a websocket + rest server, the websocket is used by client to get a real time notification, and the rest is used by internal maestro do send a notification to the client.

-- Client notification using webscokets
+- Client notification using websockets

 Websocket implement a `Centrifugo OpenSource project <https://github.com/centrifugal>`_ (Centrifugo OpenSource project).